ahwinkelman/School_District_Analysis/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+1. The average math score dropped from 79.0 to 78.9 .
+2. % Passing Math drop from 75% to 74.8%
+3. % Passing Reading decreased from 86% to 85.7 %
+4. % Overall Passing decreased from 65% to 64.9%

 Overall the changes in the updated school district anlaysis were minimal once the 9th graders at Thomas High School had been replaced with NaNs.
-1.
+The ninth grade class at THS only represented ~1.8% of the total population in the school district.